alpaka-group/alpaka/docs/source/advanced/cmake.rst

     * nvptx: `-fopenmp -fopenmp-targets=nvptx64-nvidia-cuda`

-    CMake actually sets `-fopenmp` automatically, but OpenMP support is detected after the deteced compiler is tested, which fails with `-fopenmp-targets=` being present alone.
+    CMake actually sets `-fopenmp` automatically, but OpenMP support is detected after the detected compiler is tested, which fails with `-fopenmp-targets=` being present alone.

   * GCC